Shucker Dan Worrell

 ###

 Oysters play a vital role in improving Chesapeake Bay health by filtering excess nutrients from the water and creating reef habitat for a multitude of marine life.
 Over the past two decades, the Oyster Recovery Partnership has planted approximately 8.5 billion oysters on 2,500 underwater acres while recycling 225,000 bushels of shell.
-Learn more at oysterrecovery.org.
+Learn more Oysterrecovery.org.